A Day Trip for Magic Seekers: Cappadocia!

 How to get to Istanbul airport from the city

 If you are already in Istanbul and decide to have a one day tour to Cappadocia, and you choose to go there from Istanbul airport, then you need to know the following.
-There is no direct metro line that goes directly to either Istanbul airport or Sabiha Gökçen airport.
+There is no direct metro line that goes directly to either Istanbul airport or Sabiha Gökçen airport since there are two airports in Istanbul.
 It is a good idea to use airport transfer.
 You can take the transfer bus from Taksim, it is a very affordable option; just 3.67 £.

 Tip: Taxi can be expensive, but you can choose this option too.